isabella232/office-developer-client-docs.de-DE/docs/outlook/mapi/mapi-attachments.md

 - Calling **IMAPIProp::OpenProperty**.
 For more information, see [IMAPIProp::OpenProperty](imapiprop-openproperty.md).

 Message store providers are expected to support both of these approaches.
-Der **OpenProperty** Ansatz erfordert, dass der Aufrufer IID_IMAPITable als das Eigenschafts-Tag als Schnittstellenbezeichner und **PR_MESSAGE_ATTACHMENTS** ([PidTagMessageAttachments](pidtagmessageattachments-canonical-property.md)) angeben. **PR_MESSAGE_ATTACHMENTS** is a table object property that represents a message's attachment table.
+Der **OpenProperty** -Ansatz erfordert, dass der Aufrufer IID_IMAPITable als Schnittstellenbezeichner und **PR_MESSAGE_ATTACHMENTS** ([pidtagmessageattachments (](pidtagmessageattachments-canonical-property.md)) als das Property-Tag angibt. **PR_MESSAGE_ATTACHMENTS** is a table object property that represents a message's attachment table.
 Message store providers are required to set **PR_MESSAGE_ATTACHMENTS** for each message and include it in the array of property tags returned from the **IMAPIProp::GetPropList** method.
 For more information, see [IMAPIProp::GetPropList](imapiprop-getproplist.md).

  **PR_MESSAGE_ATTACHMENTS** kann verwendet werden: